Spatial planning and planning policy

 Neighbourhood planning is a way for local communities to shape the development of the area in which they live.
 Once 'made', neighbourhood plans form part of the statutory development plan in determining planning applications.

 Local Development Orders are a tool used by local authorities to allow the forward grant of planning permission for specific uses within defined areas.
 The principal aim of which is to streamline the planning process and to provide greater certainty for landowners and developers alike.

-Local Planning Authorities are now required to prepare, maintain and publish registers of previously developed (brownfield) land to provide up-to-date and consistent information on sites that local authorities consider to be appropriate for residential development.
-The Cheshire East Brownfield Register is currently being prepared.
+Local Planning Authorities are now required to prepare, maintain and publish a brownfield register of previously developed land to provide up-to-date and consistent information on sites that local authorities consider to be appropriate for residential development.

 Information on Manchester Airport's Sustainable Development Plan and community outreach sessions can be found on our airport planning page.